 Trudging back up the hill to the main path, I now had to seriously think what I was doing to my body, I wasn’t quite halfway, both achilles were swollen and painful, and my knee pain was increasing.
 I decided to simply focus on getting to the top of this climb that seemed to go on forever.

 Heading back along the ridge line to Hollins Cross lookout before the final descent down into Olympus, I was starting to come to the realisation that my race may be over.
-I was barely shuffling, and trying to get over the fences using the wooden stiles was a disaster, I had to literally pick up my right leg to simply get it up over these necessary obstacles.
+I was barely shuffling, and trying to get over the fences using the wooden stiles was a disaster, I had to literally pick up my right leg to simply get it up and over to the other side.

-I stopped and debated with myself on the what I should do; retire or continue on.
-It was a simple decision, I still had over 60 kilometres to run, and things were only going to get worse.
+I stopped and debated with myself on the “correct” decison to make, but it was simple, I still had over 60kms to run, and things were only going to get worse.
 As I slowly made my way down the steep descent of Hollins Cross for the final time, I was content with my decision to regrettably withdraw from the 12 Labours of Hercules.

-I arrived back at Olympus having just completed my 7th Labour, with a running time of 8 hours and 39 minutes, and covering 62 kilometres.
-I was happy with my little jog through the wonderful Peak District, but it had well and truly broke me.
+I arrived back at Olympus having just completed my 7th Labour, with a running time of 8 hours and 39 minutes, and covering 62kms, I was happy with my little jog through the wonderful Peak District.

 I sat down for the first time all day, iced the numerous parts of my legs that needed some urgent attention, ate some food, and chatted to a few of the other runners who constantly came in and out to refuel and put on their head torches and jackets as it was beginning to get dark and chilly outside.